scrabbletank/farhome-rules/rulesdoc.md

 You permanently gain the benefits of the spell _Dark Sight_, and gain 1 proficiency in Perception.

-#### One with Shadows
-*Requires proficiency in Stealth*

-While not in direct sunlight you have expertise in Stealth.
-While in dim light or darkness you can spend 5 AP to become invisible.
-The invisibility ends when you move or take an action.

 #### Eldritch Force
-*Requires proficiency with Curse spells, 8th Level*
+*Requires proficiency in Curse spells, 8th Level*

 When casting Eldritch blast at 1st level or above you add 1 wound to the damage.